djeada/Statistics-Notes/notes/correlation_and_regression/correlation.md

 ### Example with Random Variables

-Suppose $X $ and $Y $ are random variables with the following properties:
+Suppose $X$ and $Y$ are random variables with the following properties:

 - $\mu_X = \mathbb{E}[X] = 5 $
 - $\mu_Y = \mathbb{E}[Y] = 10 $